-If you find yourself with a wet or windy day in Brussels, you might want to head to Les Galeries Royales Saint-Hubert to spend a bit of time indoors.
-This 19th century shopping arcade features boutiques and designer stores for you peruse at your leisure, while also being extremely photogenic with a high glass ceiling and attractive flagstone flooring.
-Some of the cafés also feature ‘outdoor’ seating within the arcade so you can enjoy a hot drink while you watch the world go by.
+If you find yourself on a wet or windy day in Brussels, you might want to head to Les Galeries Royales Saint-Hubert to spend a bit of time indoors.
+This 19th-century shopping arcade features boutiques and designer stores for you to peruse at your leisure while also being extremely photogenic with a high glass ceiling and attractive flagstone flooring.
+Some cafés also feature ‘outdoor’ seating within the arcade so you can enjoy a hot drink while watching the world go by.

 5. Visit the Atomium

-Most of us never get the chance to see a single atom, but Brussels has blown it up on a huge scale (around 165 billion times bigger!) so we are greeted with a 100m-high model of atom as we walk into Heysel Park in the west of the city.
+Most of us never get the chance to see a single atom, but Brussels has blown it up on a huge scale (around 165 billion times bigger!), so we are greeted with a 100m-high model of an atom as we walk into Heysel Park in the west of the city.

 6. Enjoy a Belgian Beer in a Cosy Pub

-When the nights draw in and you’re not exploring the city, you’ll want to find yourself a cosy pub or chic bar to enjoy a glass or two of traditional Belgian beer.
-Belgians are very proud of their craft, with hundreds of bars across the country celebrating pale ales, wheat beers and fruit lambics, to name but a few!
+When the nights draw in, and you’re not exploring the city, you’ll want to find yourself a cozy pub or chic bar to enjoy a glass or two of traditional Belgian beer.
+Belgians are very proud of their craft, with hundreds of bars across the country celebrating pale ales, wheat beers, and fruit lambics, to name but a few!

-Most bars have a charming atmosphere, live music and cosy nooks and cranies to sit back and enjoy your drink, some even have a choice of over 1000 beers!
+Most bars have a charming atmosphere, live music, and cozy nooks and cranies to sit back and enjoy your drink; some even have a choice of over 1000 beers!
 Even if you’re not a beer lover, you might want to try one of the fruity options to see if the Belgians can change your mind!

 7. See the Manneken Pis